-I brought along my modest show string and was happy to finally abandon my sofa blanket for a grown-ass-woman's proper table cloth in a dark blue that matches my logo.
+I brought along my modest show string and was happy to finally abandon my sofa blanket for a proper tablecloth in a dark blue that matches my studio colors.

 In each division I found eye candy as well as a few horses that needed to come home with me, like that gorgeous HR quarter horse.

 Minis were most certainly out in force, especially in the custom division, where they often out numbered the big boys in classes like CM Stock.